w3c/wcag3/guidelines/groups/text-and-wording/text-to-speech/semantic-text-appearance.md

 needsAdditionalResearch: true
 status: exploratory
 type: foundational
-title: Meaning of text appearance
+title: Use of text appearance
 ---

 Meaning conveyed by :term[text] appearance is also :term[programmatically] determinable.